Our City of Literature

 Karys McEwen is a school librarian in Melbourne.
 She is an avid reader of young adult fiction, and is particularly passionate about the role of libraries and literature in the wellbeing of young people.
 Karys is the President of the Children's Book Council of Australia (CBCA) Victorian Branch and the 2019 columnist for Books+Publishing Junior.

-Bridget Caldwell-Bright is a Jingili Mudburra writer and editor currently based in Narrm/Birraranga.
-She works as co-editor for Archer Magazine as well as literary journal The Lifted Brow.
-She was previously managing editor for Blak Brow, a Black Women’s Collective edition of The Lifted Brow.
+Bridget Caldwell-Bright is a Jingili Mudburra writer and editor based in Melbourne.
+She works as a freelance editor for Hardie Grant Books as well as commissioning editor for literary journal the Lifted Brow.
+She was previously co-editor for Archer magazine’s First Nations Edition and managing editor for Blak Brow, a Black Women's Collective edition of the Lifted Brow.

 Amy Vuleta has spent most of her bookselling career hosting bookclubs, panels, events and discussions about books, literature, publishing and ideas.
 She reads widely, is currently training to be a high school teacher, and occasionally writes about art.